-Neuroprotective Benefit: The phase 2 study in AD was not designed to detect cognitive or functional effects.
-The phase 2 study in ALS reported slower rate of functional decline, prolonged survival, and 44% lower risk of death.
+Neuroprotective Benefit: The phase 2 study in AD reported some AMX0035 effects on CSF biomarkers.
+While the phase 2 study in ALS reported slower rate of decline and prolonged survival, the phase 3 trial did not meet primary or secondary endpoints.

 Aging and related health concerns: No studies with AMX0035 have been carried out for agerelated diseases other than Alzheimer's disease and ALS.
-In ALS patients, AMX0035 treatment significantly prolonged survival compared to placebo.